 On site there is the Maintenance Hangar, next to the large black hangar, that is operated by Westair who undertake the maintenance of both based aircraft and aircraft from other airfields.

 The Airport has no landing lights for the runways so all operations are required to be carried out during hours of daylight.
 Currently the Airport is operating Tuesday to Sunday between 9.00am and 6.00pm.
+On Wednesday the hours are extended to 8.00pm or sunset, whichever occurs first.

 One of the main tasks undertaken by the Airport is to provide an Air Traffic Information Service to the various aircraft that operating on any given day.
 This service is proved by Aerodrome Flight Information Service Officers (AFISOs) who operate from the top of the Control Service.
 This service is different from a major Airport (such as Manchester International, where all the actions are controlled) as the AFISOs purely provide information to the pilots and it is up to the pilots to make their own decisions when airbourne.
 Movements on the ground are controlled by the AFISOs giving directions over the radio.

-Another important part of the Airport Operations is the Rescue and Fire Fighting Service (RFFS) that is based next to the large black hangar.
+Another important part of the Airport Operations is the Rescue and Fire Fighting Service (RFFS) that is based next to the Control Tower.
 The staff providing this service are professionally trained and operate during the same hours that the airport is open.
 There are two fully equipped fire fighting vehicles with one active and the other on standby.
 The RFFS staff also maintain the aerodrome surfaces including grass cutting.
 You will note that when cutting the grass, using a tractor, the Fire and Rescue vehicle is always in close attendance so that in the case of an emergency there is no delay in being able to respond.

 Other Operations on site